Oxford University Museum of Natural History: The 1860 evolution debate

 The biologist Thomas Huxley and Samuel Wilberforce, the Bishop of Oxford, are generally cast as the main protagonists in the debate.
 Huxley was a keen scientist and a staunch supporter of Darwin's theories.
 Wilberforce had supported the construction of the museum as the centre for the science departments, for the study of the wonders of God's creations.

 On the Wednesday of the meeting, 27 June 1860, botanist Charles Daubeny presented a paper on plant sexuality, which made reference to Darwin's theory of natural selection.
 Richard Owen, a zoologist who believed that evolution was governed by divine influence, criticised the theory pointing out that the brain of the gorilla was more different from that of man than that of other primates.
 Huxley stated that he would respond to this comment in print, and declined to continue the debate.
 However, rumours began to spread that the Bishop of Oxford would be attending the conference on the following Saturday.

 Initially, Huxley was planning to avoid the bishop's speech.
 However, evolutionist Robert Chambers convinced him to stay.

 Wilberforce's speech on 30 June 1860 was good-humoured and witty, but was an unfair attack on Darwinism, ending in the now infamous question to Huxley of whether "it was through his grandfather or grandmother that he claimed descent from a monkey."
 Some commentators suggested that this question was written by Owen, and others suggested that the bishop was taught by Owen.
 (Owen and Wilberforce had known each other since childhood.)

-Wilberforce is purported to have turned to his neighbour, chemist Professor Brodie and exclaiming, "The Lord has delivered him into mine hands."
+Huxley is purported to have turned to his neighbour, chemist Professor Brodie, and said in an undertone, "The Lord hath delivered him into mine hands."
 When Huxley spoke, he responded that he had heard nothing from Wilberforce to prejudice Darwin's arguments, which still provided the best explanation of the origin of species yet advanced.
 He ended with the equally famous response to Wilberforce's question, that he had "no need to be ashamed of having an ape for his grandfather, but that he would be ashamed of having for an ancestor a man of restless and versatile interest who distracts the attention of his hearers from the real point at issue by eloquent digression and skilled appeals to religious prejudice."

 However it seems unlikely that the debate was as spectacular as traditionally suggested - contemporary accounts by journalists do not make mention of the words that have become such notable quotations.
 Additionally, contemporary accounts suggest that it was not Huxley, but Sir Joseph Hooker who most vocally defended Darwinism at the meeting.

 While all the accounts of the event suggest that the supporters of Darwinism were the most persuasive, it seems likely that the exact nature of the debate was made more sensational in the reports of Huxley's supporters to encourage further support for Darwin's theories.